Masterminds/semver/README.md

 Note, import `github.com/github.com/Masterminds/semver/v3` to use the latest version.

-There are three major versions fo the `semver` package.
+There are three major versions of the `semver` package.

 * 3.x.x is the stable and active version.
 This version is focused on constraint compatibility for range handling in other tools from other languages.
 It has